 The school improvement priorities for 2017 are Literacy and Numeracy.
 There is agreement that achievement of the targets is the shared responsibility of all.
 A continued focus on Positive Education, underpins our work on wellbeing.
 The Child Protection Curriculum and KidsMatter are embedded into teacher practice.

 This year we will be continuing work on our garden project.
 Last year we continued to improve the garden with a new shed, compost area, chicken coup and further garden beds.
 At the start of this year further garden beds were established.
 Kitchen lessons with a focus on healthy lifestyles will continue this year and AUSLAN is currently being introduced to R-7 students as a Language Other Than English.

 The construction of the new Sir Thomas Playford Kindergarten has been completed and accommodates the range of programs the old kindergarten provided.
 Excitement has been building, as we now explore ways that we will collaborate with the kindergarten staff to improve the continuity of learning for children.
 This co-location has been an important focus for both Governing Councils over the last few years.
-A lengthy transition from Sir Thomas Playford Kindergarten and other pre-school sites occurred throughout term 4.
+A lengthy transition from Sir Thomas Playford Kindergarten and other pre-school sites occurred at the end of 2016.

 Enrolment currently sits on 209 students, with nine R-7 mainstream classes and two Area Resource Special Classes (R-2 & Yr 3-7).
 The student population is diverse with 12% (27) of students representing a range of cultural backgrounds.
 Aboriginal students make up 19% (41) of the school population and 28% (60) students are Students with Disabilities, inclusive of the 20 students in the special classes.
 Approximately 75% of students are eligible for school card.